WayScience/Benchmarking_NF1_data/2_segmenting_data/README.md

 In the right image, the parameters I used segment this nucleus where it includes all of the cell and keeps its shape.

 For **nucleus B**, it has a smooth and continuous texture with no dark lines indicating two seperate nuclei.
 In the middle (non-optimal) image, these parameters seperate this one nucleus into two nuclei, which is obviously wrong based on how the nuclei looks.
 In the right image, the parameters I used properly segmented the nucleus as one nucleus.

 ## Cytoplasm Segmentation

-After experimenting with the various parameters in CellPose on all of the pilot NF1 DAPI (RFP) channel images, we settled on the following parameters for CellPose cytoplasm segmentation:
+After experimenting with the various parameters in CellPose on all of the pilot NF1 RFP channel images, I found that CellPose struggled with trying to segment cytoplasm with only this channel.
+From this, I decided it was best to overlay the channels into one image per site for cytoplasm segmentation.
+I settled on the following parameters for CellPose cytoplasm segmentation:
 - `model_type : "cyto2"` This parameter sets the model from CellPose to be used as the cytoplasm 2 model, which I found segments cytoplasm better than the other models.
 - `channels : [1,3]` This parameter sets the channels to be used by the model to segment the cytoplasm of the cells using the nuclei as the base (1: blue) and the RFP channel as the channel to be segmented (3: red).
 Since CellPose struggled with segmenting cytoplasm using only the RFP channel, I use a function to overlay nuclei, ER, and cytoplasm channels into one image from each well and site called `overlay_channels()` in [segmentation_utils.py](segmentation_utils.py).